Last Update: 4/29/2024

-On this page, you’ll find information about Retro-Gaming on a PC or laptop.
+On this page, you’ll find information about Retro-Gaming on a PC, laptop or retro gaming handheld.
 Below we’ll look at options for a modern PC as well as re-purposing an older computer as a Retro Gaming station.

 Kamrui AMR5 Mini Gaming PC